 Seminar 99 is the alternative to be chosen in Studentweb for those students NOT following seminars, or will be the group that is allocated if you do not have a place on a seminar class.

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 - Individual semester essay.
 Requirements about the form and the content of the essay will be provided at the beginning of the course and posted on Canvas.

 - 1 hour written examination (multiple-choice exam).

 One grade will be given, based on both grade from semester essay and multiple-choice exam.
 Each part will count for 50 percent each of the final grade.
-Students have to pass both individual semester essay and multiple-choice exam semester to receive a passing grade (A-E) in this course.
+Students have to pass both individual semester essay and multiple-choice exam semester to receive a passing grade (A-E) in course.

 Examination support material